replaytv/colortv-docs/colortv/docs/unityTVOS.md

   Debug.Log ("Ad has expired for placement: " + placementId);
 }
 ```

+!!! note "Warning"
+    From version 1.7.0 of the plugin we've added the **watched** argument to the onAdClosed callback, please update your app.

 Then you need to register the delegates by using the ColorTvCallbacks class members: